Dani3lx/prepii/README.md

 <p align="center">
   <strong>
-  <em>Prepii</em> is an all-in-one platform for mastering behavioral interviews, featuring live, AI-voiced mock interviews and intelligent feedback.<br>
+  <em>Prepii</em> is an all-in-one platform for mastering behavioral interviews, featuring live, AI-voiced mock interviews and intelligent feedback.
     It helps you practice, track progress, and build the confidence to ace interviews and land your dream job.
   </strong>
 </p>